ahmadtheswe/expenses-snap-app/README.md

 Flutter App that lets you capture your expenses image then generate the information

+## Features

+- Add expenses manually through a form
+- Take pictures of bills to create expenses
+- View expenses in a table format
+- Categorize expenses as "Need" or "Desire"

 ## Getting Started

 This project is a starting point for a Flutter application.